-As academic advisers, we want you to be confident about your choices and your plans for the future.
-As an important element of your UW education, we will partner with you to provide an opportunity for feedback and reflection, encouraging you to find your voice and engage with the University.
+As academic advisers, we want you to be confident about your choices and plans for the future.
+As an important element of your UW education, academic advising provides you with unique opportunities for learning, feedback and reflection, encouraging you to find your voice and engage fully with the University.

 Together, we will explore how your unique goals, values, & interests can shape your Husky Experience.